dxxmsdxy/onchain-canon/README.md

 # Appending new OC inscription data
 Additional OC content or credits can be appended by re-inscribing an OC including just the new entries.

-Parent-child inscription can be used to validate appended data by requiring a parent.
+Provenance requirements such as creator address or parent-child can be used to validate appended data.

 * * *